Kirthi-Raman/ABTesting/README.md

 1) The details of user landing on old or new page
 2) Country details of users

-Regression approach is used based on Logistic Regression to depict that the same result received via AB Test can be achieved via Regression approach.
+Regression approach is used based on Logistic Regression to depict that the same result received via AB Test can be achieved via Regression approach.<br>